Step-by-Step Instructions

 -

-- Before starting the cleanout process, ensure you have the legal right to access the property.
-This may involve contacting the bank or real estate agency that holds the foreclosure.
-Check if any permits are required for disposal of large items or hazardous materials.
+- Before starting the cleanout, ensure you have the legal authority to access and work on the property.
+This may involve contacting the bank or lender to confirm that the property is indeed in foreclosure and that you have permission to clean it out.

 -